mbianchidev/mbianchidev/note-to-colleagues.md

 If it's a 1-way broadcast with no interaction, it might as well be a video, right?

-I'll be eternally grateful if you let me consume your message whenever I have time that day or the day after.
+I'll be eternally grateful if you let me consume your video message whenever I have time that day or the day after.

 ### 1:1